dcernst/dcernst.github.io/resources/teaching-resources.md

 ## Calculus Videos, Applets, & Additional Problems

 Below is a partial list of links to applets and video repositories related to calculus.
 There are lots more out there.
-If you know of a good resources that's not listed below, please let me know.
+If you know of a good resource that's not listed below, please let me know.

   * [MOOCulus Videos][18] (videos)
   * [Calculus Applets][19] (applets)